 - Your annual employment income is more than €22,000

 - You are self-employed in Spain or if you conduct your own business,

 - You take a rental income that is more than €1,000 a year,

 - You have income from capital gains and savings of more than €1,600 a year

 - It is your first year declaring a tax residency in Spain.

-If you work for a Spanish related company or a permanent establishment of the non-resident company in Spain, the Spanish entity or the permanent establishment you work in have to make the withholdings.
+If you work for a Spanish-related company or a permanent establishment of the non-resident company in Spain, the Spanish entity or the permanent establishment you work in has to make the withholdings.

 The withholdings on income from employment are calculated according to a progressive rate.

 Tax resident individuals must report the following assets and rights located outside of Spain, by filing a 720 Form to the tax authorities: